 But before we go any further, let’s take a closer look at how your moving day is going to be like.
 Actually, it can vary a little, depending on how well you are prepared.
 So if you’re properly prepared and you don’t have to face sudden unforeseen circumstances like extreme weather, your moving day should go a like this:

-1. You wake up and have solid breakfast – you’ll need plenty of energy to survive your moving day.
+1. You wake up and have a solid breakfast – you’ll need plenty of energy to survive your moving day.

 2. You make sure that everything is packed before the movers arrive.

 3. Movers arrive and kick off loading the truck(s) with your stuff.